Guides for SE student projects »

 • Type your request such as "Add a print log here" and press Enter.

-• The generated lines of code will be highlighted in yellow, and you can insert them by clicking on accept.
+• The generated lines of code will be highlighted in yellow, and you can insert them by clicking on Accept.

 Windsurf Default Commands